Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index

 Abstract:

 The Capital Asset Pricing Model (CAPM) relates a well-diversified stock portfolio to a benchmark portfolio.
-We insert size effect in CAPM, capturing the observation that small stocks have higher risk and return than large stocks, on average.
-For some size-based stock portfolios, dividing their returns by the Volatility Index makes them closer to independent and normal.
-In this article, we combine these ideas to create a new discrete-time model, which includes volatility, relative size, and CAPM.
+We insert size effect in the CAPM, capturing the observation that small stocks have higher risk and return than large stocks, on average.
+Our goal is to make the resulting linear regressions have independent identically distributed Gaussian residuals.
+In some cases, we find that including the Volatility Index as a multiplicative factor by these residuals makes them closer to that ideal.
+In this article, we combine these ideas to create a new discrete-time model, which includes volatility, relative size, and the CAPM.
 We fit this model using real-world data, prove the long-term stability, and connect this research to Stochastic Portfolio Theory.
-We fill important gaps in our previous article on CAPM with the size factor.

 Date: 2024-11, Revised 2026-06